THE FIRST COLLECTION ...

 Click on icons at left to see the two other showcases of stories.

-PARTICIPANTS Major national and international news media organizations and student-run news media based in Bangladesh, Belgium, Beijing China, Denmark, France, Germany, Hong Kong China, India, Indonesia, Ireland, Japan, Montenegro, Russia, South Africa, Sweden, The United Kingdom, the United States and Vietnam.
+PARTICIPANTS Major national and international news media organizations and student-run news media based in Bangladesh, Belgium, Beijing China, Bolivia, Brazil, Denmark, France, Germany, Hong Kong China, India, Indonesia, Ireland, Japan, Montenegro, Russia, South Africa, Sweden, The United Kingdom, the United States and Vietnam.
 The main media partner for the project is News Decoder (France).

 Participant profiles are HERE